-There is no shortage of TV wall options, starting with the simple, no-frills approach and ending with no less than a work of art.
+There is no shortage of transitional TV wall options, starting with the simple, no-frills approach and ending with no less than a work of art.
 Chrome finishes keep your mounted television and speakers sleek and fuss-free, while borders, decorative brackets, and parlor-style frame displays all speak to the individual’s tastes and interior values.

-Pallet walls are a uniquely innovative way to highlight your entertainment station, thus rendering it a separate visual entity, while surrounding shelves lend a comfortable blend of domestic charm and modern appeal.
+Pallet walls are a uniquely innovative way to highlight your entertainment station, thus rendering it a separate visual entity while surrounding shelves lend a comfortable blend of domestic charm and modern appeal.
 However you choose to display your TV, this is your time and space to recline and enjoy some much-deserved R&R.

-The television has been a home staple since the mid-20th Century, but the conundrum has more or less remained the same: how does one incorporate their TV into the home in a way that contributes to the atmosphere, rather than detracts from it?
-Today’s TV wall ideas have got you–and it–covered, combining modern craftsmanship with time-honored implements that stand as a reminder that no matter the technology that enters the home, the home itself remains the same.
+The television has been a home staple since the mid-20th century, but the conundrum has more or less remained the same: how does one incorporate their TV into the home in a way that contributes to the atmosphere, rather than detracts from it?
+Today’s TV wall ideas have got you—and it—covered, combining modern craftsmanship with time-honored implements that stand as a reminder that no matter the technology that enters the home, the home itself remains the same.

-1. Contemporary Bachelor Pad Living Room Ideas
+1. Contemporary Bachelor Pad TV Wall Ideas

 Decorating your bachelor pad living room with a contemporary and modern style is a great way to create a mature and sophisticated atmosphere to entertain or relax in.
 The following images are awesome examples of this design style and showcase the benefits of modern decorating.

 It’s easy to see why a guy would choose a contemporary style for his bachelor pad living room.
-Due to the low fuss, low maintenance approach to decorating, contemporary spaces take very little extra care from a busy bachelor.
-A quick cleaning every now and then are all it takes to stay up on the chores to keep your living room looking awesome.
+Due to the low fuss, and low maintenance approach to decorating, contemporary spaces take very little extra care from a busy bachelor.
+A quick cleaning every now and then is all it takes to stay up on the chores to keep your living room looking awesome.

 If you like the idea of a clean and simple pad but don’t necessarily want it to feel cold and sterile, there are options.
 Consider choosing throw blankets and pillows to soften the angles often associated with modern design.